Baoji: Geography

 The prefecture-level city of Baoji had a population of 3,321,853 according to the 2020 Chinese census, inhabiting an area of 18159 km².
-The built-up (or metro) area made of 3 urban districts had a population of 1,475,962 inhabitants as of the 2020 Chinese census, Fengxiang District not being conurbated yet.
+The built-up (or metro) area made of 3 urban districts had a population of 1,475,962 inhabitants as of the 2020 Chinese census, with Fengxiang District not yet conurbated.
 Surrounded on three sides by hills, Baoji is in a valley opening out to the east.
 Its location is strategic, controlling a pass on the Qin Mountains between the Wei River valley and the Jialing River.

 History

 Thriving early in the Tang dynasty, it has roots to 2000 BC.
 Today it is a large industrial center.
 Railways first reached Baoji in 1937 and have been key to its modern growth.

-Passing through Baoji is the ancient Northern Silk Road, the northernmost route of about 2600 km in length, which connected the ancient Chinese capital of Chang'an to the West over the Wushao Ling Mountain to Wuwei and emerging in Kashgar before linking to ancient Parthia.
+Passing through Baoji is the ancient Northern Silk Road, the northernmost route of about 2600 km in length, which connected the ancient Chinese capital of Chang'an to the West over the Wushaoling Mountain to Wuwei and emerging in Kashgar before linking to ancient Parthia.

 Baoji is considered the gateway between western and eastern China since most trains from Beijing, Shanghai and Xi'an pass through here on their way to Gansu, Sichuan, Xinjiang and Tibet (Lhasa).
-Famen temple, home to one of Buddha's finger bones, is in Baoji County.
-The Baoji area was home to the legendary Yandi, one of the Han Chinese forefathers.
+Famen Temple, home to one of Buddha's finger bones, is in Fufeng County.
+The Baoji area was home to the legendary Yandi, a forefather of the Han Chinese.
 His tomb is in the southern part of the city and his temple is in the north.

 People who are interested in the Three Kingdoms of ancient China can visit Zhuge Liang's Memorial Temple, about 20 km from Baoji.

 Ancient trackways

-Mount Taibai still has some remaining traces of roadways built during the Three Kingdoms Period (220−280 CE) which are all generally unusable due to decay.
+Mount Taibai still has some remaining traces of roadways built during the Three Kingdoms period (220−280 CE) which are all generally unusable due to decay.
 They remain a popular attraction because they were built by making wood plank bridges along the side of the mountain.

-To the South of Baoji lies the beginning of the plank road into the Qin Mountains.
+To the south of Baoji lies the beginning of the plank road into the Qin Mountains.
 There are also several natural sites such as the Jialing Jiang Fountainhead with its small waterfalls and forests.
 To the north is Bei Puo, a giant hill made of loess with a panoramic view of the city and a landscape dotted with small farming villages that offer local cuisine.

 A number of Longshan archaeological sites have been found north of the Wei River near the North Silk Road.